-Maintenance of equipment or facilities are inspected, maintained and protected before break down or other problems occur.
+Facilities should be inspected and equipment maintained and protected before a breakdown or other problems occur.

-Understand your responsibilities for keeping work equipment in good working order, how often you need to do it and where you can keep a record of it.
+Understand your responsibilities for keeping work equipment in good working order, how often you need to maintain it and where you can keep a record.

-You need to carry out maintenance to ensure the workplace structures, equipment, machines, furniture and facilities are in good working order and operate properly and safely.
+You need to carry out maintenance to ensure the workplace structure, equipment, machinery, fixtures and fittings and facilities are in good working order.

 It includes many tasks such as